Car Insurance in Toronto

 Other ways you can save on car insurance

 When doing business with an insurance company, you should always ask for appropriate discounts as you choose a policy.
-Things such as driver training courses, installing additional safety and security features on your vehicle, being a retiree, or even enrollment in certain groups, associations, or road-side assistance programs can make you eligible for additional savings.
+Things such as driver training courses, installing additional safety and security features on your vehicle, being a retiree, or even enrolment in certain groups, associations, or road-side assistance programs can make you eligible for additional savings.

 Winter driving can present itself as a challenge for Canadians.
 But with the help of winter tires, drivers can navigate through inclement weather easier.
 Not only do winter tires save lives, but Toronto drivers can also take advantage of winter tire discounts on their car insurance.
 Drivers in Ontario who buy and install four winter tires in November and keep them on until April can save up to 5 per cent on their premium, depending on their carrier.